Yalta Conference: Conference

+An additional, highly consequential outcome of the conference was the signing of reciprocal repatriation agreements between the Big Three, which mandated the return of displaced persons and prisoners of war.
+In February 1945, these agreements were met with complete diplomatic consensus; the primary motivation for the Western Allies was securing the rapid, safe return of British and American servicemen being liberated from Nazi camps by the advancing Red Army.
+Under these protocols, any individuals identified as Soviet or Western nationals were subject to mandatory extradition regardless of personal consent.
+While signed as a routine logistical arrangement, the policy became deeply controversial during its post-war implementation, as the use of military force to execute blanket handovers, such as the forced repatriation of Cossack collaborators, led to mass panics, public outcries, and subsequent charges of Allied duplicity.

-There were also discussions on the Middle East and the issue of Palestine, whereby Roosevelt supported the creation of a new Jewish state, believing that it would be a model of social justice and would raise the standard of living in the region, over the opposition of King Ibn Saud of Saudi Arabia.
-Roosevelt cited the views of Walter C. Lowdermilk that Palestine could absorbed many millions more people.
+There were also discussions on the Middle East and the issue of Palestine, whereby Roosevelt supported the creation of a new Jewish state in Palestine, believing that it would be a model of social justice and would raise the standard of living in the region, over the opposition of King Ibn Saud of Saudi Arabia.
+Roosevelt cited the views of Walter C. Lowdermilk that Palestine could absorb many millions more people.
 Prior to the conference, Secretary of State Edward Stettinius Jr. urged Roosevelt not to make any decisions about Palestine without Soviet approval as they might use it to gain influence in the Middle East, and instead try to win agreement from the British and the Soviets on a policy that considered the interests of both Arabs and Jews and avoid uncritical support for Zionism.
 However, at the conference, Stalin did not object to Roosevelt's goals and Churchill gave informal support in exchange for refraining discussions on the White Paper of 1939.